 Looking back at the mistakes we've made, we're running out of time to fix them.
 Things like love, caring for the community and not damaging nature for the sake of future generations suddenly become very important.
 We want to contribute to something bigger than ourselves of which we are still part of.
 This is what is also known as purpose.

 How do you develop a purpose in life?

 Many older people would wish they had understood the concept of purpose before.
 It would have enriched their lives; they had been far less concerned with negative things and had happily grown old.

 Global access to the Internet makes it easier for us to get informed.
 What used to be about scoring and performance, more and more young people see through all the information they consume that there is more in life.
 They also become more aware of their higher intentions in life and automatically develop ideas about purpose earlier.

 Unfortunately, this is not yet the case for everyone.
-Because of the influence of their childhood, education, cultural background and environment, they can still be tempted to follow the traditional path of life.
-For them, purpose only becomes a theme when time is running out.
+Because of the influence of their childhood, education, cultural background, and environment, they can still be tempted to follow the traditional path of life.
+For them, the purpose only becomes a theme when time is running out.

 To create purpose in life is to create happiness in life

 Happiness is a choice only you can make